 Zhejiang Normal University was established in 1956.
 The main campus of Zhejiang Normal University is located in Jinhua, a medium-sized city in central Zhejiang Province.
 ZJNU began as Hangzhou Teachers Associate College in 1956, and through a process of mergers and name changes evolved into the Zhejiang Normal University we know today.

 The University covers a total area of more than 220 hectares, consisting of 2 campuses and 19 colleges offering 65 undergraduate programs.
 It has an enrolment of over 25,700 undergraduates, 4,970 postgraduates and 400 foreign students.
 Among the staff of 2,750, there are 1,540 full-time instructors, including 330 full professors, and 670 instructors with doctorates in a full spectrum of disciplines.
 At present, the University claims 3 doctoral programs, 23 master’s programs and 11 professional master’s programs.
 The University has set up ties of academic exchange and cooperation with over 140 foreign universities and research institutes in over 50 countries on five continents.
 The University also established student exchange programs with more than 30 overseas (including Taiwan, Hong Kong and Macau) universities.
 Following its motto of “Wisdom with Virtue; Integrity with Innovation,” Zhejiang Normal University is striving to build itself into a high-level comprehensive teaching and research university.

-Zhejiang Normal University employs strategies of specialization, internationalization, localization and collaboration in order to serve and lead teacher education in Zhejiang, to serve the socioeconomic development of the region, and to serve national strategic initiatives.
+Zhejiang Normal University strives to be a renowned, distinctive teaching and research university.
+It employs strategies of specialization, internationalization, localization and collaboration in order to serve and lead teacher education in Zhejiang, to serve the socioeconomic development of the region, and to serve national strategic initiatives.